rabraham2/INF6027-Project/README.md

 - **Goal**: A study to analyse the retail sales performance in Great Britain.
 - **Aims and Objectives**: The study findings aimed to analyse the monthly, weekly and annual retail sales trends in Great Britain from pre-COVID (2019) to post-COVID (2020), focusing around on non-store retailing and overall retail sales.
 This study even seeks to identify relevant correlations, predict retail sales growth, and uncover patterns in retail industry trends, including and excluding automotive fuel.

-Research questions involved in the study are as follows:
+The research questions involved in the study are as follows:

 1. Correlation Analysis: Is there a significant correlation between monthly retail sales (including automotive fuel) and monthly non-store retailing sales?
 2. Prediction Model: Can monthly retail sales (including automotive fuel) be predicted using non-store retailing and monthly automotive fuel sales?